Skirting Board Painting Cost

 There are some things to keep in mind when hiring a painter or decorator to paint your skirting boards - here's what you need to know:

-• Have you compared multiple quotes?
-Get at least 3 quotes from different traders to compare their costs and find a fair price.
+- Have you compared multiple quotes?
+Use MyJobQuote to get multiple quotes from different traderpeople.
+This gives you the chance to compare their costs and find the best local skirting board painting prices.

-• What's included in the price?
-Ask for an itemised quote so you can see what's included in your quote and what isn't.
+- What's included in their quote?
+Ask for an itemised quote so you can see what's included and what isn't.